BruinPlanTeam/BruinPlan/README.md

 ## How It's Built

 The frontend is React with Vite.
 We use React Router for navigation and @dnd-kit for the drag-and-drop functionality.
+We utilized React Bits for some visual components such as the electric border on the classes and the dots on the homepage.
 State is managed with React Context (for auth and major selection) and custom hooks for different features.

 The backend is Express.js with Prisma as our ORM.
 We use MySQL for the database.
 Authentication uses JWT tokens, and passwords are hashed with bcrypt.
-The server code is organized in `server/src/app.js` (routes and middleware) and `server/src/server.js` (entry point).
+The server code is organized into separate folders for middleware, controllers, the routes, and the configuration.

-We organized the code into custom hooks so each piece has a clear responsibility.
+We organized the code into custom hooks so each piece has a single, clear responsibility.
 API calls go through service functions, and protected routes use JWT middleware.

 ## Architecture Diagrams